Erudika/para-dao-mongodb/README.md

 It enables your application to store objects directly to a data store (NoSQL) or any relational database (RDBMS) and it also automatically indexes those objects and makes them searchable.

 This plugin allows Para to store data in a MongoDB database.
+It is compatible with the these MongoDB flavors:
+- MongoDB Community Server
+- MongoDB Enterprise Server
+- MongoDB Atlas Cloud
+- Azure Cosmos DB API for MongoDB

 ## Documentation